 Table 1 gives the current values of the risk indicators and the corresponding historical averages.
 The current values of the indicators imply a buffer rate of 0% of the total risk exposure amount.
 The table shows that the credit-to-GDP gap is negative (at -40.0%).
-It reflects the low level of lending to the private non-banking sector compared with past levels.
-The low level of lending means that there are no systemic risks originating from excessive credit growth.
-The same conclusion can be drawn from the negative rate of annual growth in lending to the domestic private non-financial sector (-4.5%).
-Annual growth in real estate prices has turned positive in 2015 after a long period of decline in prices (it reached 5.4% in 2015Q3), however no overheating of the real estate market that could be driven by credit growth is noticable at the moment.
+The gap reflects the low level of lending to the private non-banking sector compared with past levels.
+The low level of lending implies no systemic risks originating from excessive credit growth.
+The same conclusion can be made by observing the negative rate of annual growth in lending to the domestic private non-financial sector (-5.4%).
+Annual growth in real estate prices has turned positive in 2015 after a long period of decline in prices (it reached 5.0% in 2015Q4), which is lower than in 2015Q3 (5.4%).
+However, no overheating of the real estate market that could be driven by excess credit growth is observed at the moment.
 The LTD ratio for the private non-banking sector is also below its past values (at 0.9).
-This indicates that lending is primarily being financed by customer deposits.
-This is a more stable source of bank funding.
-ROE exceeded zero for the first time after 2010Q3, however its level remains modest (at 0.04).
+This indicates that lending is primarily being financed by customer deposits, a stable source of bank funding.
+ROE exceeded zero in 2015Q4 for the first time after 2010Q3, however its level in 2016Q1 remains modest (at 0.05).
 In periods of excessive lending ROE reaches higher values.
-And finally, the ratio of credit to gross operating surplus is low.
-The ratio of credit to gross operating surplus is a measure of private-sector indebtedness, which reflects the corporate sector's capacity to finance debts.
+And finally, the ratio of credit to gross operating surplus is a measure of private-sector indebtedness, which reflects the corporate sector's capacity to finance debts.